kunal911/portfolio/README.md

 ### Hurricane Visualization - Development of Interactive 3D Hurricane Visualization
 - [GitHub Repo](https://github.com/kunal911/CS-6635-5635-Final-Project)
-- Employed Python to streamline meteorological data for 3D hurricane visualization.
+- Employed Python to streamline meteorological data by converting diverse formats into a unified, accessible structure for visualization.
+ Additionally, crafted scripts to effectively minimize noise within the data.
+- Innovatively implemented Python techniques to generate interactive 3D visualizations of hurricanes, incorporating key parameters such as windspeed, pressure, and precipitation.
+Pioneered a novel visualization technique to accentuate the hurricane’s eye and its surrounding eyewall for enhanced clarity.

 ### Sports Visualization - Web Application providing insights about the Indian Premier League (IPL)
 - [GitHub Page](https://kunal911.github.io/Data-Visualization-Final-Project-/)
-- Developed a web application for IPL rankings and player performance using D3 framework.
+-  Developed a web‑application to display rankings, player performance and represent ball‑by‑ball visualization using D3 framework of JavaScript.
+Preprocessed the data to parse multiple JSON files to extract and combine information to create my own objects.
+- Two formats of data are used, combined information from JSON for the ball‑by‑ball visualization while the information from CSV is used for the ranking history of the teams.

 ### Voraus AgriBot - An Autonomous Image Processing based Agricultural Robot
-- Final Year Undergraduate Project
-- Designed an algorithm to classify raw and ripened tomatoes using Region-based CNN.
+- Designed an algorithm to classify raw and ripened tomatoes by using Region‑based Convolutional Neural Network (R‑CNN) and DarkNet‑53,thereby achieving classification accuracy of 90% and 94.67% respectively.
-- Created a coordinate measurement system for real-time 3D coordinates using Python-OpenCV.
+-  Created a coordinate measurement system that generated 3D coordinates of the tomatoes in real‑time using Python‑ OpenCV.
+Constructed a functional robotic arm integrated with a three‑jaw gripper to precisely cut a ripened tomato.